mahiatlinux/MahiFaceRecog/README.md

 # MahiFaceRecog
-This code is a simple face recognition program using the face_recognition library and OpenCV.
-It uses a webcam to capture frames, detects faces in each frame, and compares them with a set of known faces to recognize the person.

-This code is a simple face recognition program using the face_recognition library and OpenCV.
+This code is a simple face recognition program made with Python.
+It uses the face_recognition library and OpenCV.
 It uses a webcam to capture frames, detects faces in each frame, and compares them with a set of known faces to recognize the person.

 Here is a step-by-step explanation of the code: